0n0w1c/electric-grid/faq.md

 This is true, even if the power source you are connecting produces less power than what already exists on the high voltage electric network.

+#### What are the four different selectable sections of the transformator?
+The two on the either end are electric poles, to which you connect copper wires, but not across them.
+Circuit wires can cross.
+The two middle sections, the pump, which connects the transformator to the circuit and/or logistics network, or can be disabled.
+The final section allows you change the electrical rating, how much electricity is allowed to pass through, from pole to pole.

+#### How to connect a power source to the high voltage network?
+Power always flows through a transformator from the high voltage pole to the low voltage pole.
+A power source is always the "highest voltage".
+This is true, even if the power source you are connecting produces less power than what already exists on the high voltage electric network.

+#### How to connect a transformator to a circuit network?
+While the electric poles of the transformator will carry circuit signals as any electric pole, they to *not* connect the transformator to the circuit network.
+To connect the transformator, a circuit wire must be connected the internal pump, which is located near the yellow plug.

 #### In modding terms, what is a Transformator?
 A transformator is a composite entity, comprised of the following seven base entities:
    * An identity unit, provides the visual representation